 Comparing Welcome Bonuses

-- The Marriott Bonvoy Bold Card has a limited-time welcome bonus of 60,000 Bonvoy points after spending $2,000 within three months
+- The Marriott Bonvoy Bold Card has a welcome bonus of where you can earn 60,000 Bonus Points after you spend $2,000 on purchases in the first 3 months from account opening.

-- The Marriott Bonvoy Boundless Card has a limited-time welcome bonus of 100,000 Bonvoy points after spending $3,000 within three months
+- The Marriott Bonvoy Boundless Card offers a welcome bonus where you can earn 100,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.

 I value Bonvoy points at ~0.7 cents each, meaning the bonus on the Bonvoy Bold Card is worth $420.
-In contrast, the Bonvoy Boundless Card’s bonus is worth $700.
+In contrast, the Bonvoy Boundless Card’s bonus is worth up to $700.

-Winner: The Bonvoy Boundless Card is the clear winner here, with 40,000 additional points.
+Winner: The Bonvoy Boundless Card is the clear winner here.

 Comparing annual fees